chargome/chargome.com/content/blog/clean-code-in-ts.md

 #

-So I have just recently started reading [Clean Code by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code).
-I know I'm late to the party, but up until now I have only read articles that summarized the contents of the book and lived quite well with it.
+Having recently started reading [Clean Code by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code), I am well aware that I'm late to the party.
+Up until now I have only read articles that summarized the contents of the book and lived quite well with it.
-But for professional reasons I have decided to finally actually buy the book and read it front to back.
+Now, for professional reasons I have decided to finally actually buy the book and read it front to back.

 I am doing so on the kindle cloud-reader on my laptop, as it allows me to easily highlight passages and take notes.